JiFish/babel/README.md

 These data packs are variations with tweaked rules for obtaining the books:

-- [babel-no-copying_v1.1.zip](https://github.com/JiFish/babel/releases/download/v1.1/babel-no-copying_v1.1.zip) - All books are "copy of a copy" and can't be duplicated.
+- [babel-no-copying_v1.2.1.zip](https://github.com/JiFish/babel/releases/download/v1.2.1/babel-no-copying_v1.2.1.zip) - All books are "copy of a copy" and can't be duplicated.
 Also disables hero of the village reward.
 - [babel-bookish-zombies_v1.2.1.zip](https://github.com/JiFish/babel/releases/download/v1.2.1/babel-bookish-zombies_v1.1.zip) - Zombies drop books.
-- [babel-only-chests_v1.1.zip](https://github.com/JiFish/babel/releases/download/v1.1/babel-only-chests_v1.1.zip) - Books can only be found in chests.
-No zombie drops, fishing, or hero of the village reward.
+- [babel-only-chests_v1.2.1.zip](https://github.com/JiFish/babel/releases/download/v1.1/babel-only-chests_v1.1.zip) - Books can only be found in chests.
+No fishing, or hero of the village reward.
-- [babel-recipe_v1.1.zip](https://github.com/JiFish/babel/releases/download/v1.1/babel-recipe_v1.1.zip) - Includes the below recipe to craft random books.
+- [babel-recipe_v1.2.1.zip](https://github.com/JiFish/babel/releases/download/v1.1/babel-recipe_v1.1.zip) - Includes the below recipe to craft random books.

 #### Optional recipe